-We went to John Lewis and were advised that they needed ‘cruisers’; these would be fine for now and would be good for six weeks-to-two months after they started walking.
-The girls were professionally measured and then we were brought out several different styles from Startrite and Clarks that were available in their size (Maria was half a size bigger so sadly no shoe-swapping just yet!).
-The Clarks were a really good fit, and even better we were able to get two different styles that were equally nice; something that is surprisingly difficult to achieve when you like dressing your twins differently.
+We went to John Lewis and were advised they needed ‘cruisers’; these would be fine for now and would be good for six weeks-to-two months after they started walking.
+The girls were professionally measured.
+We were then brought out several different styles from Startrite and Clarks that were available in their size.
+Maria was half a size bigger so sadly no shoe-swapping just yet!
+The Clarks were a really good fit, and even better we were able to get two different styles that were equally nice.
+This is something that is surprisingly difficult to achieve when you like dressing your twins differently.

 I mentioned that their existing shoes had fit them for a long time and was reassured when I was told that they are fit with plenty of growing room.
 It made it feel like, what I thought were quite expensive shoes, were more cost-effective.
 I was also confident that I was getting good quality pairs for the money with good support and suitable for their stage of mobility.
-I was also surprised by the honesty of the assistant when she said that the actual length of their existing shoes was still ok.
+The assistant said that the actual length of their existing shoes was still ok.
 However, she (and a senior member of staff that came over to supervise the fitting) took time to show me the areas that were a little tight.
 All to say, it didn’t feel like a hard sell!
 The shoes cost £32 a pair, so I paid £57.60 with my Twins Trust discount.
-I had already bought Sofia a lovely red pair when Clarks were doing a special 20% off weekend for Twins Trust members.
+I had already bought Sofia a lovely red pair when Clarks was doing a special 20% off weekend for Twins Trust members.

 It was a very stress-free experience and we were really happy with the shoes, which are summery and delicate looking but good quality and sturdy.